-- We will be supervising the first Dutch Ashoka Fellow a social entrepreneur specially selected by Ashoka, who will also be receiving a grant from us. - lands and abroad to expand their businesses and will be making use of both our staff's and our clients' skills in - our expertise in private banking, asset management and - Finally, awareness-raising is key to further promoting social enterprise in the Netherlands, and we will be organising networking meetings, theme-based brainstorming sessions and workshops to this end.
+- We will be supervising the first Dutch Ashoka Fellow a social entrepreneur specially selected by Ashoka, who will also be receiving a grant from us. - We will be helping other Fellows from both the Netherlands and abroad to expand their businesses and will be making use of both our staff's and our clients' skills in doing so. - We will also be carrying out a study to identify which financing instruments are best suited for giving social entrepreneurs easier access to capital, making full use of our expertise in private banking, asset management and merchant banking. - Finally, awareness-raising is key to further promoting social enterprise in the Netherlands, and we will be organising networking meetings, theme-based brainstorming sessions and workshops to this end.